maha-meihemid/bank-marketing-ml-platform/README.md

 - package the API as a non-root Docker container;
 - verify code, tests and the running container in CI;
 - publish the production image to Amazon ECR through keyless GitHub OIDC authentication.

-The final model predicts whether a customer will subscribe to a bank term deposit and returns both a binary decision and its probability.

 ## System overview